Best Diversity And Inclusion Hiring Practices

 2. Set Diversity Goals and Metrics

-It's important to track your progress towards these goals and hold hiring managers accountable for meeting them.
+it helps to track your progress towards these goals and hold hiring managers accountable for meeting them.
 This can involve incorporating diversity and inclusion metrics into their performance evaluations.

 3. Revamp Job Descriptions and Advertisements

-For example, instead of using terms like "rock star" or "ninja," which tend to appeal to men, use more neutral language that focuses on the skills and experience required for the job.
+To give you an idea, instead of using terms like "rock star" or "ninja," which tend to appeal to men, use more neutral language that focuses on the skills and experience required for the job.
 Also, highlight your company's commitment to diversity and inclusion in your job postings.

 4. Expand Your Recruitment Channels